top of page

 Photo by: Lauryn Green

-1921-Broadway showcased Black performers in a new light with the debut of the musical Shuffle Along, comprising an all-Black cast of actors and dancers.
+1921-Broadway showcased Black performers in a new light with the debut of the musical Shuffle Along, featuring an all-Black cast.
 The musical drew enormous audiences, as people were amazed by its romance-themed synopsis and the dancers' coordination and authenticity.
-Shuffle Along paved the way for a multitude of Black musicals in the succeeding years.
+Shuffle Along paved the way for a multitude of Black musicals in the years that followed.
+In 2016, George Wolfe, an African American theater director and playwright, produced a remake of the original musical, titled "Shuffle Along or the Making of the Musical Sensation of 1921 and All That Followed."
+This musical was praised for showcasing various facets of Black life and culture, the experiences of Black Americans in different regions of the country, and authentically telling these stories through artistic creativity.

 images (1).jpg